ADHUGA/Youtube-Multi-Episodic-Uploader/README.md

   Once that is done download the json and input the file location download of that file as a string (ie. C:\\Users\\yourname\\....\(json file))

 IMPORTANT NOTES WHEN USING THIS PROGRAM:

 Your videos titles need to use the format of "Title #(number here)".

 The title needs a # and the thumbnails folder needs the number corresponding in the title of #.jpg

 Also convert your time appropriately and try not to upload too close to the current time.

+Lastly, make sure your video is not too long (around 10-15 minutes is good).